Optimal In-Place Suffix Sorting: Suffix Sorting for Integer Alphabets

 \begin{lemma} Given all sorted LMS-suffixes of $T$, all suffixes can be sorted correctly using $O(n)$ time and $O(1)$ workspace according to the induced sorting steps. \end{lemma} \begin{proof} For the correctness: we can sort all L-suffixes correctly from the sorted LMS-suffixes using induced sorting step from Lemma \ref{lem:lmsl} and we can sort all S-suffixes correctly from the sorted L-suffixes using induced sorting step from Lemma \ref{lem:ls}. \end{proof}

 Now, we obtain the following theorem for our optimal in-place algorithm. \begin{theorem} Our Algorithm takes $O(n)$ time and $O(1)$ workspace to compute the suffix array of string $T$ over integer alphabets with $|\Sigma| \leq n$. \end{theorem} \begin{proof} The time complexity simply follows from the recursion $T(n) = T(n/2)+ O(n)=O(n)$.
 For the workspace, every step in our algorithm uses $O(1)$ workspace and different steps can reuse the $O(1)$ workspace too.
-In the recursive subproblem, we can also reuse the $O(1)$ workspace.
-Note that we do not need to store $n_i$ (i.e. the size of reduced problem $T_i$ at recursive level $i$) for each recursive level $i$.
-We can use a global variable to denote the size of $T_i$ (i.e. $n_i$) at the current level $i$.
-Before we return to the upper level $i-1$, we can recover the value of $n_{i-1}$ using the same global variable and scan $\SA$ not $\SA_i$) from the end to $T_i$ (note that it is stored in $\SA$).
-For the other case (i.e., go into the deeper level $i+1$), $n_{i+1}$ is very easy to obtain. \end{proof}
+In the recursive subproblem, we can also reuse the $O(1)$ workspace. \footnote{If one worries the $O(\log n)$ workspace in the recursion, one can use the highest bits in $\SA$ (i.e., $n$ bits) to store them since the size of the reduced sub-problem is no larger than $n/2$.} \end{proof}